datacommons/datacommons.github.io/_posts/2014-06-20-annual-meeting.md

 > (2:00-4:00 Central; 1:00-3:00 Mountain; 12:00-2:00 Pacific)
 > Conference call instructions <s>will be</s> were emailed to co-op members.

-> Notes <s>will be</s> were taken "live" at the following etherpad: <a href="https://pad.riseup.net/p/datacommons2014agm">https://pad.riseup.net/p/datacommons2014agm</a>

 </div>

 ## Agenda